 Barry Fantoni & George Melly, The Media Mob, 1980, p.100

-After a playing career at Fulham from 1952-1961, Jimmy Hill (b.1925) has been a highly influential football manager, director, and club chairman.
+After a playing career at Fulham from 1952-1961, Jimmy Hill (1928-2015) was a highly influential football manager, director, and club chairman.
 As the boss of the PFA, for better or worse, he pioneered the scrapping of the £20 a week.
 He remains best-known as a broadcaster over several decades, particularly as the long-term host of Match of the Day.
 In the 1970s, his trademark chin made him one of the most recognisable faces in the media, much lampooned, while also much respected.